Echinodon: History of discovery

 Although originally described as a lacertilian by Owen, he revised his classification in 1874 to group Echinodon with Scelidosaurus and Iguanodon in a clade he called Prionodontia, which was within the larger clade Dinosauria.
 In 1888 British palaeontologist Richard Lydekker followed previous classification of Echinodon as a dinosaur based on the anatomy of its teeth, describing them as similar to Scelidosaurus although not referring them to a more specific clade than Dinosauria indeterminate.
 The series of specimens designated as types by Owen were purchased by the British Museum of Natural History (BMNH now NHMUK) in 1876 and form part of the Beckles Collection, bearing specimen numbers NHMUK 48209 to 48215.
 Lydekker also specified that Echinodon was found in the Middle Purbeck Beds, an informal unit of the modern Purbeck Limestone Group, the formal name for the historic Purbeck Beds.
 British palaeontologist Peter Galton narrowed down the depositional locality of Echinodon further in 1978 to the freshwater "Dirt Bed", also known as the "Mammal Pit" that was excavated by Beckles in 1857.
 However, no evidence exists to link Echinodon to any specific bed in the Lulworth Formation of the Purbeck Group.
 Galton also referred the specimen NHMUK 48229 to Echinodon, a fragmentary dentary with teeth, and the only further referrals to the genus includes isolated teeth also from the Purbeck beds.

 In the late 1970s and early 1980s, excavations of the Natural History Museum of Los Angeles County uncovered many small ornithischian fossils in the Fruita Paleontological Area of Colorado.
 These remains, collected from sandstones at the base of the Brushy Basin Member of the Morrison Formation, were approximately 150.2-150.3 million years old, and were initially described as intermediate fabrosaur remains by their collector George Calliston in 1984.
 Three years later Calliston revised his description and referred the material, including jaw bones, vertebrae and most of the hindlimb, to Echinodon sp., an assignment supported by Galton in 2002, although in 2006 he reconsidered the material and noticed differences in tooth anatomy from Echinodon proper.
 In 2009, these fossils were given their own genus, Fruitadens haagarorum, a related but distinct taxon from Echinodon.

-In 2021 two premaxillary teeth that were attributed to Echinodon were reported from the Angeac-Charente bonebed of France, which is coeval with the Purbeck deposits.
+In 2022 two premaxillary teeth from the Angeac-Charente bonebed of France were assigned to an indeterminate species of Echinodon.
+The teeth showed features interpreted as being most similar to Echinodon among ornithischians in the lack of denticles, and their assignment to the genus was used to support a Berriasian age for the bonebed.